Omegapy/MyRaylibTemplate/README.md

 https://youtu.be/FRgXau8E2RE

-Note that the template (main.cpp) includes the input mouse example from https://www.raylib.com/examples.html and it also includes some of my comments templates.
+Note that the template (main.c) includes the input mouse example from https://www.raylib.com/examples.html

 -----------------------------------------------------------------------------------------------------------------------------
 Requirements:

+c

-c and c++ 11 or later
+c++ 11 or later

 MS Windows 10 or later